UniStuttgart-VISUS/megamol/docs/manual.md

 *REWORK*

 In order to test the installtion, simply start the frontend executable.
-Open a console and change your working directory to the MegaMol install directory.
+Open a console and change your working directory to the MegaMol install directory (default: `../megamol/build/install/bin`).
 Execute the MegaMol binary:
 >>>>>>> 06b190844 (docu)